sagnik3/sagnik3/README.md

 ## Hello, :wave:

-- I am a software developer who is interested in developing Fullstack Web Apps.
+- I am a software developer who is interested in working on Distributed Systems, Databases and also developing fullstack web apps.

 - Pronouns: he/him